 "Don't judge the book by its cover" is a phrase that can often apply to those who are suffering from depression.
-While on the outside they make look happy and functioning, the reality is that these individuals could be struggling with depressive and negative thoughts.
-According to the National Institute of Mental Health, approximately 10% of the U.S. population is suffering from depression.
+While on the outside they may look happy and functioning, the reality is that these individuals could be struggling with depressive and negative thoughts.
+According to the National Institute of Mental Health, approximately 10% of the U.S. population suffers from depression.

 The reality is that depression is not experienced by everyone in quite the same way.
-In fact, some people might not even realize that they are depressed, especially if they are getting through their daily lives, perhaps even smiling and not isolating themselves.
+In fact, some people might not even realize that they are depressed, especially if they are getting through their daily lives smiling and not isolating themselves.
 This effect is often referred to as smiling depression.

 Definition Of Smiling Depression

-According to the Urban Dictionary, smiling depression is when you are so depressed inside, yet you hide these feelings and appear to be happy and chipper to others.
-For those that suffer from smiling depression, it can be difficult to get help, because it is hard for them to break from the role of a happy individual to reveal what is going on inside their head.
+According to the Urban Dictionary, smiling depression is when you are depressed inside, yet able to hide these feelings and appear happy and chipper to others.
+For those suffering from smiling depression, it can be difficult to get help because it is hard for them to break from the facade of a happiness to reveal what is really going on inside their head.
 As a sufferer, it can be easy to discount your feelings, or fear acknowledging them might make them appear "weak" to others.

 Essentially, the façade of happiness is a defense mechanism to hide their true thoughts and feelings.
-A person who suffers from smiling depression could be feeling sadness for some reasons, from a break-up to a job loss or even the loss of a loved one.
-They might also be struggling because of a feeling of a lack of purpose in their lives.
-Sadness can also be manifest in a feeling that things in their life are just off or that something isn't right, even though they can't articulate what exactly it is.
+A person who suffers from smiling depression could be feeling sadness for many reasons such as from a break-up, a job loss, or even the loss of a loved one.
+They might also be struggling due to feeling of a lack of purpose in their lives.
+Sadness can also manifest in a feeling that things in life are just off or that something isn't right, even though the individual can't articulate what exactly it is.

 The best way to explain smiling depression is to think of a theater where the actors are all wearing masks.
-Those masks hide any problems from the outside world, but the reality behind the mask might be very different.
-Smiling depression sufferers could have a family, hold a full-time job, and even have an active social life.
-Behind the mask, they may be suffering from sadness, panic attacks, and even suicidal thoughts.
+Those masks hide problems from the outside world, but the reality behind the mask might be very different.
+Smiling depression sufferers can have a family, hold a full-time job, and even have an active social life, but behind the mask, they may be suffering from sadness, panic attacks, and even suicidal thoughts.

 Causes Of Smiling Depression

-As a result, they may find themselves trying to do everything perfectly, creating a need to control the individuals in their lives and their surroundings.
+As a result, the individual may find themselves trying to do everything perfectly, creating a need to control others and their surroundings.
 There is a link between perfectionism and depression, which is often mediated by the individual's self-esteem or lack of self-esteem.

-Additionally, when you don't take the time to examine and share your feelings, then these can bottle up.
+Additionally, when you don't take the time to examine and share your feelings, they can bottle up.
 Over time, negative feelings and thoughts can feed into each other, creating a loop in your head that pushes you further into sadness and low self-worth.

 Steps For Smiling Depression Sufferers

-For those suffering from smiling depression, it can be hard for them to realize that they are dealing with depression.
-Carrie Krawiec, a licensed marriage, and family therapist indicated that smiling depression could exemplify how happy, put-together people can keep their inner turmoil hidden from the world.
+It can be difficult for those suffering from smiling depressionto realize that they are dealing with depression.
+Carrie Krawiec, a licensed marriage, and family therapist indicated that individuals with smiling depression can exemplify happy, put-together outward appearances, yet keep their inner turmoil hidden from the world.

 "These people would likely hide symptoms and true feelings from others, feeling more and more isolated, which would contribute to more worthlessness and hopelessness, and without adequate help could lead to suicide," said Krawiec.

-By learning to recognize the signs of depression, then you can recognize when you need to seek out a licensed therapist or other assistance to address these feelings of sadness and worthlessness.
+By learning to recognize the signs of depression, you can recognize when you need to seek out a licensed therapist or other assistance to address feelings of sadness and worthlessness.